 We'll Grant This to the Republicans: They Know How to Frame Issues and Keep the Democrats on the Defensive.
 A BuzzFlash 2004 Interview with George Lakoff.

 Call George Lakoff prescient or a Jeremiad who most Democratic leaders don’t understand.
 This 2004 interview with Lakoff is as applicable today as it was back then.
+In its first ten years, George Lakoff was interviewed twice by BuzzFlash and he posted three articles on the site.

 "So if you go on Fox News -- 'fair and balanced' -- two liberals, two conservatives, and one commentator who is asking the questions, and the question is, 'Are you in favor of the President’s tax relief program or are you against it?' -- it doesn’t matter what you say.
 If you say, 'I’m against tax relief,' you’re still evoking that framing.
 You’re still in their frame, and all that it automatically brings with it: what kinds of policies are good, who is bad, and so on.
 That’s how Fox News works.
 It frames the issues from a conservative perspective.
 Once the issue is framed, if you accept the framing, if you accept the language, it’s all over."